Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 - More Information: Hirosaki-kanko.or.jp

-21. The 118th Nagano Ebisuko Fireworks Festival
+19. The Nagano Ebisuko Fireworks Festival

-As the cooler weather begins to set in, many fireworks festivals throughout the summer have come and gone but the Nagano Ebisuko Fireworks Festival, one of the largest in Japan, sends fireworks season out with a bang!
+As the cooler weather begins to set in, many fireworks festivals throughout the summer have come and gone, but the Nagano Ebisuko Fireworks Festival, one of the largest in Japan, sends fireworks season out with a bang!

 The annual festival began in 1899 when local merchants put on a firework display in honor of Ebisu one of the seven lucky gods, to hopefully boost their business in the year ahead.
 Today, the festival draws hundreds of thousands to the banks of the Sai River for a dazzling two-hour display of more than 15,000 fireworks.

-- Where & When: Nagano Bridge, or Saigawa Daini Ryokuchi, Nagano City.
-November 23, 2024
+- Where & When: Saigawa No. 2 Green Space, Nagano Bridge, Nagano City.
+6 PM, Sunday, November 23, 2025

-- Interesting Fact: Portuguese sailors brought fireworks to the shores of Japan at the end of the sixteenth century and they became extremely popular during the Edo period.
-Today there are around 4,000-5,000 fireworks festivals around Japan every year in the summer and autumn months.
+- Interesting Fact: Portuguese sailors brought fireworks to the shores of Japan at the end of the sixteenth century, and they became extremely popular during the Edo period.
+Today, there are around 4,000-5,000 fireworks festivals around Japan every year in the summer and autumn months.

-22. Tokushima Yokai Matsuri
+20. Tokushima Yokai Matsuri

-The Tokushima Yokai festival is an unusual event held near the Hiraga Shinto Shrine in Miyoshi City, Tokushima Prefecture each year since 2000.
+The Tokushima Yokai festival is an unusual event held near the Hiraga Shinto Shrine in Miyoshi City, Tokushima Prefecture, each year since 2000.

-The local town of Yamashiro is famous in Japan for being a source of many Yokai and so the locals decided to embrace it.
-The festival features a parade of locals dressed up in hand-made costumes of these colorful, eerie Japanese supernatural creatures, called the March of the Yokai.
+The local town of Yamashiro is famous in Japan for being a source of many Yokai, and so the locals decided to embrace it.
+The festival features a parade of locals dressed up in handmade costumes of these colorful, eerie Japanese supernatural creatures, called the March of the Yokai.
 The parade begins around midday and is open to anyone willing to make a costume.

 - Interesting Fact: Yokai are Japanese spirits or ghosts that feature prominently in Japanese folklore.
 There are many kinds of yokai that are often either mischievous or malevolent to humans.
 They often take on animalistic features and have their own grim backstories.